 In this test, we'll focus on testing wire number 2 first (this wire is the one that feeds power to the low current circuit).

-You can perform this test with the EEC Power Relay connected to its connector or not.
-OK, this is what you'll need to do:
+You can perform this test with or without the EEC power relay connected.
+OK, this is what you need to do:

 - Locate the EEC Power Relay (in the engine compartment) and: